spec-framework/documentation/output/chapters/SpecTheDynamic.pier.md

 If a user interface needs a varying number of subwidgets, the amount of which cannot be established at compilation time, then another approach is needed\.
 In this scenario,
 `DynamicComposableModel` is the model that needs to be subclassed, as this class provides support for the required kind of dynamic behavior\.

 Amongst others, this class adds the method `assign:to:`, which takes a model instance as a first argument, and a unique symbol as a second argument\.

-This method is used to assign an already instantiated model as sub widget while the method `instantiateModels:` takes a class name as argument\.
+This method is used to assign an already instantiated model as sub widget, instead of the method `instantiateModels:` that takes a class name as argument and instantiates a new model\.
-The fact the method is based on classes prevent to use a dynamically created model as sub widget\.

 When using